{//% unless portal.user.is_agent %} Tickets

 Prefer Off and Avoid pairings are examples of negative bid preferences.
 Award pairings are positive bid preferences.

-"Award Pairings" bid preferences show in green.
-These identify the things that you want to do.
+"Award Pairings" bid preferences show in green identify the things that you want to do.
 They are positive preferences that add pairings to your block for the current bid period.
 These bid preferences include options that identify particular characteristics of pairings that you like, such as types of layovers, duty duration, pairing credit, and so forth.

 HINT